 - Regularly stir and mix the ingredients – adding any extra stock if required.
 Some of the mixture may burn on the bottom of the pan but this will add flavour to the stovies.

 - Once the potatoes soften, break them with a wooden spoon.
-Ensuring the mixture is off the heat continue breaking and mixing to form a thick mash.
-Once at your desired texture season and serve.
+Ensuring the mixture is off the heat continue breaking and mixing to form a thick lumpy mash.